funlw65/funlw65.github.io/_posts/2017-04-24-continuing-to-the-slr-project.md

 Added the aperture and shutter speed tables for ISO 1600 and 3200 but I can't go further until I solve the following:

-* learning how to work with the i2c libraries for my Nucleus board;
+* learning how to work with the i2c libraries for my [Nucleo](https://funlw65.github.io/my_nucleo_l152re/) board;
-* porting the TSL2591 library to C language.
+* porting the TSL2591 library to C language (in the same nucleo project).

 ```markdown